therealozp/class-notes/economics of business strategy/dynamic competition.md

 	- when the rival pulls the trigger on the price cut, it pulls our trigger as well. then, the customer monitors them, at no cost.
 	- we all want to be price matchers to protect themselves from rivals' price cuts.
 - **sale-price guarantee**: another credible promise, which says "when you buy something now and the price drops later, we will give you back that money."
-	- strategically, this just makes it less likely for the firm themselves to cut prices. this is a **signaling** strategy, which shows to the rivals that they do not want to cut price.
+	- strategically, this is saying that "this sucks because I don't want to lose profit, so I will be less likely to cut prices". this is a **signaling** strategy, which shows to the rivals that they do not want to cut price.
 	- also incentivizes rivals to follow the sale-price guarantee. if rivals don't, the original firm withdraws it. (otherwise, the rivals will abuse it and cuts their price)

 ## dq7
-this is price matching
+this is price matching, so both firms will be incentivized to price high.

 ## dq8
 a. the main motive here isn't to stimulate demand, because the number of TVs sold wouldn't change much (because it is a durable good).